pingcap/docs/tidb-configuration-file.md

 ### `txn-entry-size-limit` <span class="version-mark">New in v5.0.0-rc</span>

-- The size limit of TiDB single row data.
+- The size limit of single row data in TiDB.
 - Default value: `6291456` (in bytes)
 - The size limit of a single key-value record in a transaction.
 If the size limit is exceeded, TiDB returns the `entry too large` error.
 The maximum value of this configuration item does not exceed `125829120` (120 MB).
-- Note that TiKV has similar limitations.
+- Note that TiKV has similar limitation.
 If the data size of a single write request exceeds [`raft-entry-max-size`](/tikv-configuration-file.md#raft-entry-max-size), which is 8MB by default, TiKV refuses to process this request.
-When one row of data of the table is too large, you need to modify both configurations at the same time.
+When one row of data of the table is large, you need to modify both configurations at the same time.

 ### `txn-total-size-limit`